Joseph Gluckstein Links: Early life

 His father was a Jewish refugee from Hungary who had co-founded the fur business, Calman Links.
 His mother died in 1918 before he was 13 years old.
 Two years later his father learned that he was also terminally ill.
 With no time to spare, he removed his son from school in order before he died to teach him the fur trade in general and how to run the business.

-"I was an unwilling and sullen pupil," Links wrote, but he later appreciated that forced him into a career.
+"I was an unwilling and sullen pupil", Links wrote, but he later appreciated that forced him into a career.
 "There was the business and I jolly well had to go and earn my living at it."

 Career

 Furrier

 While his father had mostly traded in skunk skins and thus the low end of the fur trade, Links after taking responsibility for the business moved it upmarket.
 In the 1920s, fur was very popular in the fashion world with every woman wanting a fur coat.
-By the 1930s, Calman Links was one of its most prominent furriers in London, which at the time was the epicenter of a booming luxury fur trade.
+By the 1930s, Calman Links was one of its most prominent furriers in London, which at the time was the centre of a booming luxury fur trade.
 Even the Great Depression had little impact on Calman Links.
 For many years the business was located at 33 Margaret Street, London.

 Calman Links eventually gained the royal warrant and Links was for a period a director of the Hudson's Bay Company, and served as President of the British Fur Trade Alliance.
 In 1956, Links wrote a book on fur, The Book of Fur.

 Beginning of his writing career

-Links was a friend of Nancy Robinson heiress to the Nugget Boot Polish fortune who, married Dennis Wheatley in 1922.
-The two men became lifetime friends and remained so after Wheatley's and Robinson divorced in 1930.
+Links was a friend of Nancy Robinson, heiress to the Nugget Boot Polish fortune, who married Dennis Wheatley in 1922.
+The two men became lifetime friends and remained so after Wheatley and Robinson divorced in 1930.
 The pair shared a taste for luxury, most notably in the form of good cigars and expensive wines.
 As Wheatley attempted to write his first novel, Links supported him with advice and by lending money.

 One night over dinner, circa 1935, Links suggested to Wheatley they consider cooperating to produce a murder mystery in the form of a dossier of clues.